rameezv/LastFmScrobblesWidget/projects/last-fm-scrobbles/README.md

 ## Build

-Run `ng build last-fm-scrobbles` to build the project.
+Run `ng build last-fm-scrobbles --configuration production` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Publishing